Beginner’s guide to credit cards, miles and points

 If you’re ready to sign up for your first (or your next) credit card, where should you start?
 Here are a few recommendations that are (generally speaking) a great for any beginner:

 - Sign up for Chase credit cards first, because Chase is often more restrictive than other banks.
 If you’re interested, you can read more about Chase’s 5/24 rule and how they restrict new bonuses for some applicants who’ve recently applied for a lot of credit cards.
-As mentioned, my overall favorite card for beginners is the Chase Sapphire Preferred® Card because of its large welcome bonus, solid bonus categories and travel perks; you can read our full review of the Chase Sapphire Preferred card for more details.
-It comes with a huge 60,000-point bonus after spending $4,000 on purchases in the first three months.
-This is worth at least $750 when redeeming through the Chase travel portal or even more when transferring to Chase’s transfer partners like Hyatt or British Airways.
+As mentioned, my overall favorite card for beginners is the Chase Sapphire Preferred® Card because of its welcome bonus, solid bonus categories and travel perks; you can read our full review of the Chase Sapphire Preferred card for more details.
+It comes with a 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+This is worth $1,000 when redeeming through the Chase travel portal or even more when transferring to Chase’s transfer partners like Hyatt or British Airways.

-- Capital One® Venture® Rewards Credit Card – Valuable sign-up bonus, simple earning structure and waived first-year annual fee (then $95 after that) Read our full review.
+- Capital One Venture Rewards Credit Card – Valuable sign-up bonus, simple earning structure and $95 annual fee.
+Read our full review.

-- American Express® Gold Card – Fantastic card for bonus earning on purchases at U.S. supermarkets and dining purchases.
+- American Express® Gold Card – Fantastic card for bonus earning on purchases at U.S. supermarkets and dining purchases at restaurants.
 Read our full review here.

 - American Express®️ Green Card – Solid card for spending on travel and dining purchases.
 Full review located here.